What are some of the factors that led to your decision to enter the seminary and discern the question of a vocation to the priesthood

 The joy and fidelity of my friends along with my spiritual director gave me great encouragement and challenged me to grow closer to Christ and this greater intimacy with Christ allowed me to see with clarity what He was asking of me.

 What would you say is the role of prayer in the life of a seminarian and what effect does it have on one's ability to see God's call?

-The sacraments and devotions such as the rosary provide essential graces to growth in our relationship with Christ but as St. Josemaria Escriva notes: the door keeper to the interior life is silence.
+St. Josemaria Escriva notes that the door keeper to the interior life is silence.
 Silent mental prayer is essential for us to be able to see our weaknesses and our brokenness which we can then offer to Christ.
 St. Paul notes: when I am weak, then I am strong.
 When we recognize our weakness, then Christ becomes our strength and this is necessary for a seminarian who is preparing to be the presence Christ for the people in his future parish.

 What advice would you give to a man who thinking about his vocation and is considering that God may be calling him to be a priest?

-I will keep this practical: find an experienced spiritual director and meet with him twice a week; read Fr.
-Jacques Philippe’s “Time For God” (very short book) and start adding at least 15 minutes of mental prayer to your day, as the book will encourage you to do; and lastly, don’t over intellectualize discernment, if you see that God could be calling you out for a special vocation (read Matthew 19:12, celibacy is a special call and Christ notes that: “He who is able to receive this, let him receive it.”) respond by taking practical steps such as talking about it with your spiritual director, going to discernment events that the Vocations Office organizes, talking with a Vocation Director and follow up with many other things that do not commit you to becoming a priest but allows God to clarify if this is a call for you.
+Three things: First, find an experienced spiritual director and meet with him at least twice a month; second, read Fr.
+Jacques Philippe’s “Time For God” (very short book) and start adding at least 15 minutes of mental prayer to your day, as the book will encourage you to do; and lastly, don’t over intellectualize discernment, if you see that God could be calling you out for a special vocation (read Matthew 19:12, celibacy is a special call and Christ notes that: “He who is able to receive this, let him receive it.”) respond by taking practical steps such as talking about it with your spiritual director, going to discernment events that the Vocation Office organizes, talking with a Vocation Director and follow up with many other things that do not commit you to becoming a priest but allows God to clarify if this is His call for you.

 What do you like most about being a seminarian?